lawrennd/old_talks/_business/coconut-science-and-the-supply-chain-of-ideas.md

 In my head, what little Jeff has learnt from little Narayan was that disruptive innovation needs the magic of supply chain.
-Disruptive innovation needs the dabbawallas of ideas.
+Disruptive innovation needs the dabbawalas of ideas.
 Disruptive innovation requires that you are ambivalent to the origin of ideas and the route by which those ideas reach the customer.
 The important thing is that there is a wide diversity of ideas available, the ideas are delivered cheaply and they